-- The event object must be assignable to the observed event type, taking type parameters into consideration. - The observer method has all the event qualifiers.
-An observer method has an event qualifier if it has an observed event qualifier with (a) the same type and (b) the same annotation member value for each member which is not annotated @javax.enterprise.util.Nonbinding.
+- The observer method belongs to an enabled bean. - The event object is assignable to the observed event type, taking type parameters into consideration. - The observer method has all the event qualifiers.
+An observer method has an event qualifier if it has an observed event qualifier with (a) the same type and (b) the same annotation member value for each member which is not annotated @javax.enterprise.util.Nonbinding. - Either the event is not a container lifecycle event, as defined in Section 11.5, "Container lifecycle events", or the observer method belongs to an extension.

-If the runtime type of the event object contains a type variable, the container must throw an illegalargumentException.
+If the runtime type of the event object contains a type variable, the container must throw an IllegalArgumentException.